xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 ---
 ```

-A Testing release policy enables release without requiring any formality,
+A Testing release policy enables release without requiring excessive formality,
 thereby reducing overhead.
 In prod however, we want formality.
 We want
 releases to be versioned and immutable.
 It is good practice to ensure that
-prod releases can be reproduced at any point in the futur, something that is
+prod releases can be reproduced at any point in the future, something that is
-actually required for compliance purposes for things like medical devices.
+actually required for compliance purposes, for instance, in the medical device space.

 When we look at the prod.yaml, we see a releasePolicy defined as type: Stable.
 That
-compels us to add some steps to release.
+compels us to add some essential steps to a production release.

 ```yaml linenums="9" hl_lines="8"
 ---